cristianoliveira/aerospace-ipc/example/aerospace-ls/README.md

 # aerospace-ls

-A simple example cli for listing all windoes from Aerospace WM.
+A simple example cli for listing all windows from Aerospace WM.

 # Usage